Back Massage Techniques and Back Care Tips

-Let's look at some basic back massage techniques and back care tips to reduce your risk of back pain and help relieve current pain.
+Let's look at some basic back massage techniques and back care tips to reduce your risk of back pain and help any pain that does happen.

 Back Care Tips

 Three important factors in

 taking care of your back are correct body mechanics, exercise, and good

 Body mechanics refers to how you use your body in all your activities.
 Here are a few tips:

 When standing, keep your feet shoulder-width apart and your weight evenly distributed between both feet.